Denise Heywood is

 an art historian, author, lecturer, photographer and journalist.
 She worked

 in Cambodia as a journalist for three years in the 1990s and has

 one on the Buddhist temples of Laos, Ancient Luang Prabang,

-also in French, and her latest one is Cambodian Dance
+also in French, and another on Cambodian Dance

 Celebration of the Gods, with a foreword by Princess

 Buppha Devi, daughter of King Sihanouk.